Zatch Bell!: Manga

 In February 2022, Raiku announced a sequel to the manga, titled Konjiki no Gash!!
 2 (金色のガッシュ!!
 2, Konjiki no Gasshu!!
 2), which began its digital publication on various digital book services on March 14 of the same year.
+The first volume was released on September 16, 2022.
+As of August 23, 2024, four volumes have been released.

 Anime

-A 150-episode anime television adaptation, titled in Japan as Konjiki no Gash Bell!! (金色のガッシュベル!!, Konjiki no Gasshu Beru!!), was produced by Toei Animation, and directed by Tetsuji Nakamura and Yukio Kaizawa, with Akatsuki Yamatoya and Hiroshi Hashimoto as the lead scriptwriters.
+A 150-episode anime television adaptation, titled in Japan as Konjiki no Gash Bell!! (金色のガッシュベル!!, Konjiki no Gasshu Beru!!), was produced by Toei Animation, and directed by Tetsuharu Nakamura and Yukio Kaizawa, with Akatsuki Yamatoya and Hiroshi Hashimoto as the lead scriptwriters.
 It began airing on Fuji Television on April 6, 2003, and ran for 50 episodes per season, concluding after three seasons on March 26, 2006.
 The episodes were collected and distributed by Pony Canyon into three DVD series, labeled as "levels", consisting of seventeen DVDs each, totaling fifty-one sets: the first level was released from November 19, 2003, to April 20, 2005; the second level was released from May 18, 2005, to June 21, 2006; the third level was released from July 5, 2006, to March 7, 2007.

 ShoPro Entertainment (then VIZ LLC's sister company, later merged to form Viz Media) acquired the license to the anime series, under the title Zatch Bell! in 2004, and announced its home video release in August 2005.
 The English dubbed of the series (produced at Studiopolis) premiered in the United States on Cartoon Network's Saturday night programming block Toonami on March 5, 2005.
 The series was also broadcast on the network's daily programming block Miguzi starting on April 3, 2006.
 Seventy-seven episodes were broadcast on Cartoon Network until January 20, 2007.
 The series also premiered on YTV's programming block Bionix in Canada on September 9, 2005, and finished with the 104th and last English-dubbed episode on December 6, 2008.
 Thirteen DVDs, collecting the first fifty-two episodes, were released by Viz Media between November 8, 2005, and December 4, 2007.
 New Video Group released a DVD box set, Zatch Bell!: The Complete Seasons 1 & 2, on December 3, 2013, which included the first hundred episodes of the English dub.
 All 104 episodes of the English dub began streaming on Crunchyroll in 2015.
 In June 2017, Starz announced that it would be offering episodes of the series for its video on demand service starting on July 1, 2017.